pubkey/rxdb/docs-src/rx-storage-memory-synced.md

  */
 const parentStorage = getRxStorageIndexedDB();

-// wrap the persistend storage with the memory synced one. const storage = getMemorySyncedRxStorage({
+// wrap the persistent storage with the memory synced one. const storage = getMemorySyncedRxStorage({
     storage: parentStorage
 });